RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### 🌎 Rotate the globe

-Your users can see the data on a globe, but wouldn't it be awesome to make that globe spin automatically?
+Showing world wide data on a globe is cool.
+But showing it on a globe that rotates is even cooler.
+With this code snippet the globe rotates until the user interacts with it.
 [Spin me right round](rotate-the-globe.html)

 ```js